 Rail and Drive Tours

 The Japan public transportation system in Japan is one of the best, if not the best in the world.
 However, if you want to travel to the remote areas of Japan, public transportation is sometimes either non-existent, too infrequent or too slow to be practical.
 Automobiles are the best way to access these remote areas.
-Our Rail and Drive tours are a convenient combination of public transportation and 8-seater vans, allowing us to really get “off the beaten path”.
-(Because of seat limitations, these tours are limited to a maximum of 8 people.
+Our Rail and Drive tours are a convenient combination of public transportation and chartered taxis or chartered vans, allowing us to really get “off the beaten path”.
+And becuase we keep the group sizes smaller, it allows us to go where tour buses cannot.
+(Because of seat limitations, these tours are limited to a maximum of 8 people.)